bdusell/rau/docs/composable-neural-networks.rst

     # want it to attempt to produce an output before reading the first
     # input.
 This is not possible for transformers, but it is for RNNs,
     # which have an initial hidden state.
 For transformers, an output
-    # corresponding to an initial BOS input serves the same purpose.
+    # corresponding to an initial BOS input can serve the same purpose,
+    # but the BOS would need to be added to the input x, which we have
+    # not done in this example.
     y = M(x, include_first=False)
     assert y.size() == (B, n, 3)